 - Thoroughly clean BBQ grills, drippings and leftover food materials can attract bears.

-- Set up motion detecting lights or sprinklers, these scare tactics may help deter bears.
+- Set up motion detecting sprinklers or lights, these scare tactics may help deter bears.

 - Use heavy shutters on your house.
 In the case that you aren’t home and a bear wants in your house, don’t make it easy.